lif31up/encoder-only-transformer-adapter/README.md

 ```

 ### Encoder Stack
-The stack consists of multiple layers of multi-head attention and feed-forward networks.
+The stack consists of multi-head attention and feed-forward networks.
 Each layer applies a multi-head attention mechanism followed by a feed-forward network, with residual connections and layer normalization applied at each step.
 * Since the model is an encoder-only transformer and text classification task that does not require unidirectional attention(masked attention), the `mode` is set to `"scaled"` for the multi-head attention mechanism.
 However, masking is performed at the input layer by `BPEDataset`.
 This is common convention for modern BERT-like models.
 * The feed-forward network consists of multiple linear layers with GELU activation functions, allowing the model to learn complex representations of the input data.
 * Modern BERT implementations (aka encoder-only transformer) often locate the layer normalization firstly, which is different from the original paper.
 This implementation follows original convention.